 10.3 All Employees will be rostered for four (4) days off in a fortnight.

-Where practicable these four (4) days will be rostered as two (2) consecutive days off in each fortnight.
+Where practicable these four (4) days will be rostered as two (2) consecutive days off in each week.

 Where two (2) consecutive days off in each week of the fortnight are not possible one (1) will be rostered in one of the weeks of the fortnight and three (3) consecutive days in the other week of the fortnight.